We’re excited to share our work with our neighbors and community!

 Visiting Darrowby Farm Sanctuary?

-If you can’t make these tours, or would like a private visit, we are happy to arrange those insofar as we are able for a donation of $40 per member of your group.
-Please contact us to schedule your private tour.
+If you cannot attend a publicly scheduled tour and would like a private visit, we are happy to arrange those insofar as we are able for a donation of $40 per member of your group.
+Please contact us to schedule a private tour.
 We require 48 hours notice to accommodate private tours.

 Things to keep in mind when preparing for your visit